Exact Results On the Number of Gravitons Radiated During Binary Inspiral: Discussion

 In a binary system bound by gravity, the Newtonian approximation of its dynamics will break down as the relative orbital velocity approaches the speed of light.
 Corrections to the Newtonian dynamics can be expanded in powers of the post-Newtonian (PN) parameter $x =\frac{v^2}{c^2} = \frac{GM}{c^2 r_{\mathrm{sep}}}$, where $r_{\mathrm{sep}}$ is an instantaneous orbital separation \cite{pn1-wawi,pn12-app}.
 The quadrupole formula can be extended to the first post-Newtonian (1PN) order by analyzing the gravitational waveform and energy flux in a weak-field limit, far from a binary system.
 For a binary inspiral, post-Newtonian corrections to the quadrupole formula scale as powers of $x =\frac{v^2}{c^2}$ with $x$ typically around $10^{-2}$ \cite{pn12-app}.
-Then the luminosity $P$ in \eq{tot-p} and the angular momentum change $\frac{dL}{dt}$ in \eq{ang-n} will get corrections of the order of $10^{-2}$ in 1PN order.
-The property $F(e)>1$ is expected to continue even for higher-order PN approximations.
-If the property $F(e) > 1$ persists in higher-order PN approximations, the conservation of total angular momentum \eq{angular-cons} implies that corrections to the angular momentum $J$ at the 1PN level would be more significant than those to the luminosity $P$.
+Then the luminosity $P$ in \eq{tot-p} and the angular momentum change $\frac{dJ}{dt}$ in \eq{ang-n} will get corrections of the order of $10^{-2}$ in 1PN order.
+The property $F(e)\geq 1$ is expected to continue even for higher-order PN approximations since the conservation of the total angular momentum \eq{angular-cons} still holds true for high-order corrections and one can apply a similar argument in Eqs. \eq{angular-cons} and \eq{spin-ineq} to them.
+If the property $F(e) \geq 1$ persists in higher-order PN approximations, the conservation of total angular momentum \eq{angular-cons} implies that corrections to the angular momentum $J$ at the 1PN level would be more significant than those to the luminosity $P$.
 This is because higher-order multipole radiations, though suppressed by a factor of $10^{-2}$ compared to the quadrupole radiation, correspond to higher spin modes.
-So it will be interesting to see whether the correction by higher-order terms further strengthens the tendency for $F(e)>1$.
+So it will be interesting to see whether the correction by higher-order terms further strengthens the tendency for $F(e)\ge 1$.

 The exact formulae we have derived in this paper represent a leading-order approximation.
 Investigating higher-order corrections, including those arising from post-Newtonian effects and spin-orbit/spin-spin interactions \cite{pn1-wawi,pn12-app}, would improve the accuracy of the predictions.
 Calculating higher-order PN corrections would be particularly valuable.
-Such calculations could provide strong evidence for the quantization of gravitational waves in units of $2\hbar$ (graviton spin).
+Such calculations could provide some evidence for the quantization of gravitational waves in units of $2\hbar$ (graviton spin).